thinkb4/a-walk-in-javascript/day_03.md

 ## Exotic Objects

-We've learn that exotic are object that does not have the default behavior for one or more of the essential internal methods that must be supported by all objects.
+We've learn that exotic ones are objects that do not have the default behavior for one or more of the essential internal methods that must be supported by all objects.
 But What's does it means a which examples do we have?

 Let's check the spec